ElinaBoman/lucias_dog_walk_AB/README.md

 - If Manual deploy is choosen the current state of the project will be deployed.
 For this alternative click "Deploy Branch".
 - When project is deployed there will be four green circles with checkmarks inside.
 There should be a message "Yor app was successfully deployed.".
 Click the "View" button to se deployed project.
 If steps are followed there should be a mock terminal with project inside of it.
 Program starts automaticly.

+### To deploy project in GitHub
+Note, this program uses Heroku to function.
+This means that deployment can not function if only GitHub is used.
+Follow steps described inside "To deploy project in Heroku".
+1. First, navigate to the Settings tab
+2. In the dropdown menu scroll down to Pages
+3. Inside the Pages tab choose Source, Deploy from branch
+4. Under the branch enter main and /(root)
+5. Enter save
+6. When the site has been deployed a Manilla folder will show up with a red ribbon
 ***
 ## Credits

-#### Code institute
+#### Code Institute
-- Tutoring sessions with Code Institute.
+- Tutoring sessions with Code Institute
-- My fantastic mentor Brian O'Hare.
+- My fantastic mentor Brian O'Hare
+- Class mentor David Calikes who helped me getting trough this project
 - Love Sandwiches project

 #### ChatGPT
 ChatGPT was used to explain python language.
 ChatGPT helped with explaining while loop, functions and try-except statements.
 ChatGPT was used to fix bug that made deleted cells into strings.
 ChatGPT provided code that helped fix this bug.
 The code provided will tell the computer to read empty cells as digits.

+#### Over all credits:
-#### W3schools
+- W3schools
     Was used to find information about Python language.

-#### gspred
+- gspred
     Was used to find information on how to use gspread and access information in worksheet.

-#### GitHub user gStarhigh
+- GitHub user gStarhigh
     To create this README I was inspired by the exellent README from gStarhighs project project 3- Python.
 A budget app.

-#### Youtube tutorial
+-  Youtube tutorial
     Learn Python Functions - Quick Python Project For Beginners by Python Simplified.